This Honey Sriracha Salmon Recipe is delicious and simple. Done in 30 minutes, this healthy dinner is paleo, gluten free and easy to make!

 Ingredients for Honey Sriracha Salmon:

-To make this honey sriracha salmon dinner you’ll need: potatoes, zucchini, salmon filets, sriracha, honey, garlic powder and olive oil.
-We get our salmon from ButcherBox – it’s wild caught and SO delicious!
+- salmon filets – We get our salmon from ButcherBox – it’s wild caught salmon and SO delicious!

 I’ve included some substitutions below for you in case you don’t have the ingredients on hand!